CERTCC/CERT-Guide-to-CVD/docs/tutorials/troubleshooting/relationships_sideways.md

 The first thing to do when things appear to be going awry in a CVD case is to give people some slack to make mistakes.

-The more transparent your process is---and the closer it is to what other folks are doing---the better you will be able to avoid problems.
+The more transparent your process is&mdash;and the closer it is to what other folks are doing&mdash;the better you will be able to avoid problems.
 Good documentation is a start, but documenting a byzantine process isn't as useful as simplifying the process and then documenting that!

+{% include-markdown "./recipes/_x21.md" heading-offset=1 %}